At AISP, we help government agencies, university partnerships, and community initiatives share and integrate data to improve outcomes.

 Key Considerations

-No matter the purpose or approach, we have come to recognize that data sharing and integration efforts commonly grapple with five core components of their work.
+No matter the purpose or approach, we have come to recognize that data sharing and integration efforts commonly grapple with five components of their work.
 Click to learn more and access resources on each key topic: data governance, legal agreements, technical infrastructure, capacity, and impact.

 There are a host of technical considerations related to data storage, management, security, linkage, and access procedures that arise with cross-sector data sharing.
 AISP does not serve as a vendor for solutions or tools, or do any data management or integration on behalf of sites.
 We help sites consider how best to select technical approaches that match their goals, and how to evolve those approaches over time.